 Alchemist – Adventurer – Legend

-The Count was an 18th century engima – “The Man Who Would Not Die” – always a mysterious, wealthy, dashing gentleman of 40 years.
-He cavorted with Kings and Emperors.
-He journeyed from Paris to the Himalayas.
-He impacted the Scottish Rebellion and French Revolution.
+Count Saint Germain, an 18th century Enigma – a dashing, wealthy, mysterious gentleman who never seemed to age.
+He cavorted with Kings & Emperors, journeyed from Paris to the Himalayas, impacted the Scottish Rebellion & French Revolution.

 Count Saint Germain historical novels by Paul Andrews: